Covering: The Hidden Assault on Our Civil Rights: Part Two

 Part Two discusses types of covering for different situation.

 Racial Covering

-As a first generation Japanese American, Yoshino would go back to Japan every summer, which was his parents' attempt to preserve the Japanese culture in their children.
+As a first generation Japanese American, Yoshino would go back to Japan every summer, as his parents' attempt to preserve the Japanese culture in their children.
 He was taught to "Be one hundred percent American in America, and one hundred percent Japanese in Japan."
 For Yoshino, he could not fit into either the Japanese or American.
 He was unsure where he was from and felt like an outcast in both situations.
 The most dreaded question he was asked was "Where are you from, really?"

 Racial covering is very commonly seen as "acting-white".
 There are laws that promote the act of racial covering.
 In the case of Rogers v.
 American Airlines (1981), Renee Rogers sued because as an airport operation agent, her job prohibited her from wearing an all-braided hairstyle.
 This policy "disproportionately burden African-American women, with whom cornrows are strongly associated."